*Please read this information in its entirety before submitting!

 If you choose a specific content area, you will be asked to name the specific program if applicable.
 For example, if your session is specific to accounting programs, you would first choose “Business & Marketing” and then answer a pop up question that your session is relevant to one specific program.
 Finally, you would fill in a blank that it is for accounting programs.

-High-Quality Elements: You will be asked to choose the quality elements that are most aligned to your session.
+High-Quality Elements You will be asked to choose the quality elements that are most aligned to your session.
 You may choose up to two, and must rank them in the order that they are applicable to the content you plan to present.
 You will choose the element in the first set of options that is most closely aligned to your content, and use the second set to choose an additional element if desired.
 Full descriptions of the elements are available at www.acteonline.org/high-quality-CTE-tools and short descriptions are included below:

 Standards-aligned and Integrated Curriculum - This element addresses the development, implementation and revision of the program of study curriculum, including the relevant knowledge and skills taught in the program and the standards on which they are based.